 More Delicious Einkorn Recipes:

 - Overnight Einkorn Coffee Cake

 - Classic Pumpkin Bread

 - How to Make an Einkorn Sourdough Starter

 - In a small saucepan, combine pineapple juice and cottage cheese.
 Heat on medium low just until 110F.
 This will take about 2-4 minutes.
 Meanwhile, add yeast, 1 cup of flour, vital wheat gluten (if using), baking soda, salt and honey in a large bowl or in the bowl of a stand mixer.

 - When the juice and cheese is at least 105F but no warmer than 115F, add to the flour and stir well with a spoon to incorporate into a thick paste.

 - Add remaining flour if needed, 2 Tbsp at a time, until dough is smooth and elastic.
 You want the dough to mostly pull away from the sides of the bowl, but it will not entirely.
-It is better for the dough to be slightly wet than over-floured.
+It is better for the dough to be slightly sticky than over-floured.

 - Set bowl in a warm place and allow to rise, about 1 hour.
 Dough is ready when you can stick two fingers into the dough up to the second knuckle and the holes remain.
 It should be about double in size.